elinoretenorio/elinoretenorio/README.md

 **- Project Manager**

+> Elinore is the best.

+**- Support Team Lead**

+> It’s Elinore that’s on top of things :sweat_smile:

+**- Project Manager**

+> Elinore!
+Thank you so much for seeing that and alerting ... so it could be fixed.
+Thank you both for taking good care of our customers, and extra thanks to you, Elinore, for taking the time to reply to them!
+I sincerely appreciate it…so much!
+And I know they do, too. :relaxed:

+**- VP, Customer Experience**

 <!--
 **elinoretenorio/elinoretenorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.